Mummy, why do you always have to leave for 17A…

 ABOUT THE AUTHOR

 Charmaine is a Singaporean writer who has lived in Hong Kong for 15 years.
 She first became passionate about the literary arts while working as a theatre manager in the 1990s.
 Charmaine’s profession as a marketer and market researcher requires her to work with various cultures and engage people from all walks of life, further fuelling her interest in other cultures and societies.
-Her literary work focuses on human relationships, and the dynamics in these relationships brought about by change in societies.
+Her writing focuses on human relationships, and the dynamics in these relationships brought about by change in societies.
 When she is not writing or working, Charmaine is a curious traveller who enjoys roaming the globe to capture landscapes and communities through photography in off-the-beaten tracks like Tibet, Taklamakan Desert, and Madagascar.
 17A Keong Saik Road, a creative non-fiction work, is her first published book.

 *Photo credit: Edwin Koo